How to get rid of rats and mice

 For more information on cleaning up after rodents, see: www.cdc.gov/rodents/cleaning

-For heavy rodent infestations (piles of feces, numerous nests or dead rodents), Public Health recommends consulting a professional pest company.
+Some rodent problems, such as heavy rodent infestations (piles of feces, numerous nests or dead rodents), may be too extensive to control on your own.
+For these situations Public Health recommends that you consult with a professional pest control company.

 Watch a video on how to prevent rats from getting into your home and what to do if you find rat droppings.